Timesheet software: benefits and what to look for

 Most timesheet software runs in the cloud, so you can access it from any device.
 Employees clock in using their phone, tablet, or computer.
 The software captures exact start and end times, eliminating guesswork and manual data entry.

-Beyond basic time tracking, many systems include:
+Beyond basic time tracking, many systems include features that simplify day-to-day workforce management.

-- scheduling tools: Create and share rosters with your team
+- Scheduling tools: Create and share rosters with your team.

-- GPS verification: Confirm employees are on-site when they clock in
+- GPS verification: Confirm employees are on-site when they clock in.

-- project tracking: Log hours against specific jobs or clients
+- Project tracking: Log hours against specific jobs or clients.

-- payroll integration: Send approved hours directly to your accounting software
+- Payroll integration: Send approved hours directly to your accounting software.

 For small businesses, timesheet software turns a time-consuming admin task into an automated process that takes minutes instead of hours.